Go to Homepage

 With a location just off Jalan Ampang close to embassies, offices and not far from the KLCC,Lanson Place Ambassador Row Residences, Kuala Lumpur offers a homey feel for KL long-stays and also serves up short-term rates for hotel guests in need of a more residential ambience.
 The one, two or three-bedroom units serve up unfussy, cheerful decor in 600-2,000sq ft of living space with LCD television, hairdryer, iron and ironing board, safe, and a pretty decent kitchen with fridge, microwave oven, electric range and utensils.
 Also find spa services, cafe and a spa.
 This is a useful address among Kuala Lumpur longstay hotels.

-Within a quiet part of the U-Thant neighbourhood (just behind the US Embassy on Jalan Tun Razak) is a new 2011 offering, Villa Samadhi – a collection of 21 distinctive plaster, wood and thatched-roof villas.
+Within a quiet part of the U-Thant neighbourhood (just behind the US Embassy on Jalan Tun Razak) is an interesting offering, Villa Samadhi – a collection of 21 distinctive plaster, wood and thatched-roof villas.
 The villa’s entrance is discreet; step inside – the chaos of KL melts away and rooms are whisper-quiet.
 Villa Samadhi is KL’s first intimate villa-in-a-room concept that pairs clean lines with salvaged-timber floors and polished concrete interiors.
 Each has a grand bed, oversized plunge tub and hi-tech amenities; some come with modern kitchens and private gardens.
 Large rooms (from 600sq ft to over 2,000sq ft) lead to outdoor Jacuzzis and showers, and sliding doors off bedrooms (on the ground floor) frame the pool that’s surrounded by tropical greenery.

 KL business hotels, InterContinental